 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Company management is the dominant industry in this region.
-Commute by bike is the most popular way to get to work amongst Carmel Valley residents.
+Company management is the dominant industry in this area.
+Commute by bike is the most popular way to get to work amongst Carmel Valley folk.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.